Alexander-Kahanek/Alexander-Kahanek.github.io/project/index.md

 <!-- body text -->

 &nbsp; &nbsp; _Natural Language Processing, Research_ `In Progress` : > This is a research project that is currently in progress.
 My current work is being updated in my GitHub Repository below.
+In short, the research is using state-of-the-art pre-trained Natural Language Processing models to analyze the temporal and geospatial sentiment of COVID-19 and CDC guidelines across Twitter in the United States.

 <!-- buttons -->